MicrosoftDocs/MIMDocs/MIMDocs/index.md

 ---
 # Microsoft Identity Manager Documentation

-Microsoft Identity Manager 2016 binds Microsoft’s identity and access management solutions together by seamlessly bridging multiple on-premises authentication stores like Active Directory, LDAP, Oracle, and other applications with Azure Active Directory.
+Microsoft Identity Manager 2016 binds Microsoft's identity and access management solutions together by seamlessly bridging multiple on-premises authentication stores like Active Directory, LDAP, Oracle, and other applications with Azure Active Directory.
 This provides consistent experiences to on-premises LOB applications and SaaS solutions.